atif-hassan/PyImpetus/README.md

 ```

 ## Tutorials
-You can find a usage [tutorial here](https://github.com/atif-hassan/Regression_ReSampling/tree/master/tutorials).
-I got a huge boost in the JanataHack
+You can find a usage [tutorial here](https://github.com/atif-hassan/PyImpetus/blob/master/tutorials/Tutorial.ipynb).
+I got a huge boost in AnalyticVidhya's JanataHack: Cross-sell Prediction hackathon.
+I jumped from rank 223/600 to 166/600 just by using the features recommended by PyImpetus.
+I was also able to out-perform SOTA in terms of f1-score by about 4% on Alzheimer disease dataset using PyImpetus.
+The paper is currently being written.

 ## Future Ideas
-- Multi-threading the CV in order to drastically reduce the computation time
+- Multi-threading CV in order to drastically reduce computation time

 ## Feature Request
 Drop me an email at **atif.hit.hassan@gmail.com** if you want any particular feature